 A new vacation period is approaching and, given the circumstances the world is facing, the next few weeks can be a great opportunity to reflect and, better yet, start over.

-Here is a series of titles that have helped to ask myself questions and to find some of the answers.
+Here are a series of titles that have helped me to ask myself questions and to find some of the answers.
 Enjoy them!

 The goddesses of each woman.
 Jean Shinoda Bolen.

 An essential guide to understanding the patterns that dominates us as women.
 Understanding them means to release limiting beliefs in order to develop our full potential.

 Urgent message to women.
 Jean Shinoda Bolen.

 Shinoda forcefully confirms that we can change the path of domination and violence for a world of peace and collaboration and it encourages women to be protagonists of the new order.

 Man’s Search for Meaning.
 Viktor Frankl.

 “No one can take our inner freedom away, it is what gives intention and meaning to our existence”.
 VF.
 A masterpiece.
 An ode to a meaningful life.

 Chul Han says that we live in a performance society, a society that encourages people to exploit themselves.
 According to him, we are both executioners and victims of our own self-demand.
 A book that is difficult to digest, but encourages reflection.